Anku5hk/Programmers_guide_to_Python/book.md

 # unlike list, string does not create a copy
 print(string1[:]) # This is 1.

-# Some methods
+## Some methods of string
 my_string = "this IS it."
-# Returns Lowercases all characters string
+# Returns Lowercases all characters of given string
 print(my_string.lower()) # this is it.
-# Returns Uppercases all characters string
+# Returns Uppercases all characters of given string
 print(my_string.upper()) # THIS IS IT.
-# Returns Capitalizes first character string
+# Returns Capitalizing first character string
 print(my_string.capitalize()) # This is it.
 # Splits at a given string key(which is whitespace here) and returns list of strings
 print(my_string.split(" ")) # ['this', 'IS', 'it.']
-# Removes whitespace from beginning, also can strip given a key string
+# Removes whitespace from beginning, also can strip given another key string
 print(my_string.strip()) # this IS it.
 # Searches given key/string(which is 'it' here) and returns starting index if found
 print(my_string.index("it")) # 8
-# Searches given key string(which is 'it' here), replaces with second key string and returns final string
+# Searches given key string(which is 'it' here), replaces with
+# second key(which is 'not it' here) string and then returns the final string
-print(my_string.replace("it","not")) # this IS not.
+print(my_string.replace("it","not it")) # this IS not it.
-# joins a list of string to a single string with given string key(which is '.' here)
+# joins a list of strings to a single string with given string key(which is '.' here)
-print(".".join(['hey','this','it'])) # hey.this.it
+print(".".join(['hey','is','this','it?'])) # hey.is.this.it?

-# Some functions on string
+## Some functions on string
-# Returns length of string
+# Returns the length of a string
 print(len(my_string))
 # Returns a Unicode of a character
 print(ord("c")) # 99
 # Returns Converted the Unicode to a character
-print(chr(ord("c")) # c
+print(chr(ord("c"))) # c

-# type conversion
+## type conversion
 my_string = "bar"
 my_string1 = "20"
 # str to int